What Makes Will Lord Unique:

 Areas of Expertise:

-Will Lord spent many years perfecting the art of flint knapping and is expert at producing stone tools such as hand axes & arrowheads.
+Will Lord spent many years perfecting the art of flint knapping and is expert at producing stone tools such as hand axes, knives & arrowheads.

 Additionally, Will Lord is an experienced bowyer, making both Medieval longbows & primitive bow & arrow designs, based on archaeological evidence.
 Will Lord‘s bows are often seen featured in TV documentaries.